Academic term: France

 On Mondays, Tuesdays, Thursdays, and Fridays, pupils have a full day of teaching from around 8:30 a.m. until around 4:30 p.m.
 On Wednesday mornings, some pupils may have supplementary classes.
 French pupils used to attend school on Saturdays, but the so-called "four-days week" has been implemented since September 2008, reducing the teaching year from 936 to 864 hours (above the European average of 800 hours, but below the UK minimum of 950 hours for state schools).
 Additional holidays include Veterans Day on November 11, May 8, Ascension Day, May Day on May 1, and Easter Monday.

 Germany

-Schools
+Schools in Germany

 The school year in Germany begins between late July and early September, and ends from mid-June to July, with a summer break of similar length to that in the UK (only 6 weeks) but much shorter than in some other countries (with up to 3 months).
 The summer vacation starts in a different week by state (there are 16 federal states including Berlin, Hamburg and Bremen).
-The school year includes four or five shorter breaks or holidays:
+The school year includes five shorter breaks or holidays: